lnfernux/lnfernux.github.io/aboutme.md

 ### About me

-Hey, I'm Truls, also known as *infernux*.
+Hey, I'm Truls Dahlsveen, also known as *infernux*.

-I'm currently working as a Windows developer and security consultant.
+I'm currently working as a infrastructure and security consultant.
 I've previously worked on support, network administration, system administration and a bunch of other stuff.

-On my spare time I run a lot.
+On this page I'm writing about mostly PowerShell, Windows Server and security.